FlineDev/FreemiumKit/README.md

 If you want to share your custom UI component with the community, that's also highly encouraged!
 It can even be a cool SwiftUI programming challenge to find a paywall design you like (e.g. from [here](https://www.paywallscreens.com/)) and trying to implement it & sharing with the community.
+Corrections to the machine-translated localized texts are welcome, too.
+Send in a pull request with your corrections.

+Note that in order to provide localized texts to over 150 languages in fast & simple way, this library is makes use of [RemafoX](https://remafox.app).
+If you want to use it for your custom UI component, download it there – it's fully featured without limits for for open-source projects like this.
+To set it up quickly for this project, watch [this short onboarding video](https://to.remafox.app/onboarding).

 ## FAQ